JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 #### Adding Your Own Shortcuts

 You can add custom commands and keybindings to julia, should you so wish.
-To do that, add something like the following to your `init.coffee`
+To create new commands, add something like the following to your `init.coffee`
 ```coffee
 atom.packages.onDidActivatePackage (p) ->
   if p.name is 'julia-client'